-Inexpensive: For a budget-friendly, reef-safe sunscreen, expect to pay between $3 and $5 an ounce.
+For a budget-friendly, reef-safe sunscreen, expect to pay between $3 and $5 an ounce.
 Be sure to double-check the ingredient list to make sure manufacturers haven’t snuck in any potentially damaging chemical fillers.

-Mid-range: For a mid-priced reef-safe sunscreen, expect to pay between $6 and $9 an ounce.
+For a mid-priced reef-safe sunscreen, expect to pay between $6 and $9 an ounce.
 These may include formulas made with nontoxic organic ingredients and/or free of unwanted chemicals in addition to those that affect coral reefs.

-Expensive: For a premium reef-safe sunscreen, expect to pay between $10 and $11 per ounce.
+For a premium reef-safe sunscreen, expect to pay between $10 and $11 per ounce.
 These include brands made locally in marine communities affected by sunscreen pollution.

 A. Zinc oxide is scientifically proven to be the safest and most effective physical barrier against UVA and UVB rays.
 That being said, titanium dioxide also offers solid broad-spectrum protection (blocks both UVA and UVB rays) but not as much as zinc oxide.
 Often a zinc-oxide based sunscreen is bolstered by titanium dioxide.
 Both minerals are considered nontoxic.

-Q. If a sunscreen is labeled “biodegradable,” is that the same as reef safe?
 A. Not necessarily.
 Biodegradable means that when exposed to moisture, heat, or other natural processes the ingredients break down into organic components.
 While these are generally less harmful than chemical-based sunscreens that can’t break down, some natural ingredients found in sunscreens, such as lavender or eucalyptus oil, are biodegradable but still harmful to reefs.

 A. Non-nanotized (or “non-nano” for short) refers to bigger particles, above 100 nanometers in diameter.
 Nanoparticles of these two compounds that aren’t coated are smaller at less than 35 nanometers in diameter.
 Because of their minuscule size, they can interact with cells and bring toxicity to marine creatures, including fish and coral.
 They also can cause coral bleaching.